kaiyuanw/mdtest/mdtest/README.md

 properties of the devices.
 The device nickname refers to a device that satisfies your specification.
 You can use the nickname to create a flutter driver in your test script.
-The ability to roughly specify device requirements as well as the nickname reference makes your test script portable to any platform anywhere in the world, as long as sufficient available devices are detected by `mdtest`.
+The ability to roughly specify device requirements and refer a device by its nickname makes your test script portable to any platform anywhere in the world, as long as sufficient available devices are detected by `mdtest`.
 The test scripts specified in the test spec should contain flutter driver tests for integration testing.